-User can access the application via the URL and would be prompted to enter Login ID and password.
+User can access R365 via R365 Login Page.
+User needs to enter Login ID and password to login R365.
 User’s login ID and password shall be encrypted when authenticating against PSA Window Active Directory or LDAP.
 Upon successful login, the authorized modules (Contract, Staff and equipment) shall be made available to the user.
 Module shall comply with PSA’s Password Policy and PSA’s User Account and Access Management Policy.
+There will be a “FORGET PASSWORD?” link in R365 login page.
+Popup message “Please contact Helpdesk @ 62795459 or email helpdesk_psa@globalpsa.com for help.” will be shown if user clicks “FORGET PASSWORD?”

 The Systems shall log out a user if there is no activity for a period that is to be defined by the System Administrator.
 Provide option for system administrator to define the session length to keep the user logged in for a period of time.
 Upon session expiration, system logoff and/or whenever user click on the browser “back” button, they shall be re-directed to the login page for authentication